caltechlibrary/acacia/README.md

 Requirements

 + Python3
++ SQLite3
 + IMAP email account (and access credentials)
 + Emails with list of DOI, one per line
 + software in this repository setup to run periodically (e.g. via cron, systemd or launchd)
-+ eprinttools' doi2eprintxml to retrieve the metadata associated with a DOI from CrossRef or DataCite
++ [EPrint Tools](https://github.com/caltechlibrary/eprinttools)'s `doi2eprintxml` to retrieve the metadata associated with a DOI from CrossRef or DataCite

 Details to be determined.